Tarte au sucre

-Sugar pie is a dessert in northern French and Belgian cuisine, where it is called tarte au sucre.
-It is also popular in Canada.
+Tarte au sucre (sugar pie) is a dessert from northern French and Belgian cuisine, which is also popular in Canada.

 Various type of tarte au sucre are made.
-Some are a leavened dough topped with beet sugar or brown sugar, others have a crust containing a homogeneous sugar mixture which is similar to caramel after baking.
+Some are a leavened dough topped with beet sugar or brown sugar, while others are made with a shortcrust pastry.
 The French Canadian version of the dessert sometimes uses maple syrup.

 Canada

 In Canada, the sugar pie is considered a classic dish of Québécois cuisine.
 In 2019, the sugar pie was featured on a Canadian postage stamp.